psychemedia/middle-english-romances/havelock-the-dane.md

 Hauelok grop the dore-tre.
 And [at] a dint he slow hem thre.
 He is the beste man at nede,  1
-That euere mar shal ride stede !
+That euere mar shal ride stede!
 ' louerd, Ms.

 68